espressif/esp-faq/docs/en/software-framework/ble-bt.rst

   The ESP32 Bluetooth and Bluetooth LE dual-mode does not require complex configurations.
 For developers, it is simple as calling Bluetooth LE API for Bluetooth LE, and calling Classic Bluetooth API for Classic Bluetooth.

-  For specifications on Classic Bluetooth and Bluetooth LE coexistence, please refer to `ESP32 BT&BLE Dual-mode Bluetooth <https://www.espressif.com/sites/default/files/documentation/btble_coexistence_demo_en.pdf>`_.
+  For Classic Bluetooth and Bluetooth LE coexistence, please refer to `a2dp_gatts_coex example <https://github.com/espressif/esp-idf/tree/master/examples/bluetooth/bluedroid/coex/a2dp_gatts_coex>`_.

 --------------